kbjakex/tiralab-calculator/documentation/user-guide.md

 ## User guide

-I'll try to have a release ready for the next peer review, but otherwise, here are the steps to run the program.
+The prebuilt releases for Windows & Linux can be found [here](https://github.com/kbjakex/tiralab-calculator/releases).
+Alternatively, here are the steps to build & run the program yourself:

 1. Install the Rust language if not already installed.
 Installation instructions can be found from the [official website](https://www.rust-lang.org/learn/get-started).
 (Should be a very painless process!)